luketjohnston/wargame/readme.txt

 heroku works by just pushing to the heroku app from git, you can learn it again pretty fast need to add redis app

+if the server hands while writing a file (appears as server 500 error with  no message), it might be because it's writing to a directory that doesn't exist.

+pip installed:
+jsonpickle

 need to start redis to handle websocket messages